 If you have time, take a favela tour.
 Or visit Niterói.
 Neterói has some great beaches and the best views of Rio.

-If you are familiar with latin style of greeting, it’s usually a kiss on the right cheek.
+If you are familiar with the Latin style of greeting, its usually a kiss on the right cheek.
 Brazilians and Cariocas (Rio locals) in particular kiss on both cheeks.
 Men greet men with a firm handshake.
 Both men and women greet women by kissing on both cheeks, starting with the right cheek.

 Beach side restaurants offer great views and nice breeze.
 But they are expensive and the food is not so great.
 They are great for a dinner or two but not for every meal.
 Venture out a couple blocks inside and you will find a ton of great restaurants.
 They have great food and inexpensive.